Reaching a Consensus in Predictive Loops: Peer dynamics when perfectly predicting the past

 \subsection{Consensus in the limit}

-We have learned that the heterogeneity of equilibrium opinions gets reduced when $\beta$ grows.
-Thus, a particularly interesting case is $\beta\rightarrow1$.
-In this case individuals are fully susceptible when interacting with the platform and platform influence is maximized.
+As the heterogeneity of equilibrium opinions gets reduced when $\beta$ grows, a particularly interesting case is $\beta\rightarrow1$.
+In this case platform influence is maximized.
 We show how, in combination with perfect prediction, this induces consensus at equilibrium.

-\begin{theorem}[Consensus through performativity] Consider a network characterized by a simple connected graph $\mathcal{G}$, individuals with peer susceptibilities $\alpha_i\in(0,1)\;\forall i$, and a platform that performs perfect prediction of past data.
+\begin{theorem} Consider a network characterized by a simple connected graph $\mathcal{G}$, individuals with peer susceptibilities $\alpha_i\in(0,1)\;\forall i$, and a platform that performs perfect prediction of past data.
 Then, in the limit $\beta_i=\beta\rightarrow 1$ for all $i$,\footnote{we can relax the homogeneity assumption on $\beta$ with an additional technical assumption on the speed at which the limit is attained for individual $\beta_i$, see Appendix~\ref{app:consensus_sl}.} a consensus is reached at equilibrium.
-Namely, for any $\xv^*$ there exists a constant $c^*\in[0,1]$ such that:
+Namely, for any $\xv^*$ there exists a constant $c^*=c^*(x^*)\in[0,1]$ such that:

 \end{theorem}